- 12/14/2018 -

 Southern Berks Regional Emergency Medical Services names Tim Musser as the Chief of Operations and Mike Palamar as the new Director of Transportation Services effective June 1st, 2018.

-Tim has been employed with SBREMS for over ten years and started with us an EMT.
-He quickly realized that he wanted to be able to do more for patients and went back to school to obtain his Paramedic certification.
-Since that time Tim has progressively moved through the ranks within SBREMS where he currently serves as the Deputy Chief of Operations.
+Tim has been employed with SBREMS for over ten years Since that time Tim has progressively moved through the ranks within SBREMS where he currently serves as the Deputy Chief of Operations.
 Tim has been instrumental in the progression of SBREMS and has come to be well respected in the region we serve as well as throughout the county.
 Tim has the full support of the company and we wish him the best of luck in his new position as the Chief of Operations.
 We know he'll do great!

 Mike has been with SBREMS since its conception back in 1995 and is our longest serving employee.
 Mike has worked at numerous organizations throughout the county and is well known wherever he goes.
 Just prior to starting his career at SRBEMS, Mike served with Birdsboro Community Ambulance.
 In 1995 when Birdsboro Community Ambulance, Governor Mifflin Ambulance, and Southern Berks Paramedics merged Mike stayed on board as an employee of the newly created Southern Berks Regional EMS and has been with us ever since.
 Mike moved his way through the ranks eventually landing in the Chief of Operations position, where he currently serves.
 Mike has been instrumental to the success of SBREMS and we thank him for his continued dedication and we wish him the best of luck in his new position as the Director of Transportation Services.